Budget Help Page

 Direct Services Personnel includes the wages and benefits of the individuals who do the on-the-ground work with program participants.

 Contract Services are those instances in which you pay another agency or company for services.
-Common examples are consultants, researchers, legal and accounting services, or office equipment.
+Common examples are consultants, researchers, legal and accounting services, or office equipment maintenance.

 Program Supplies are those supplies needed by the program, such as books, art supplies, sports equipment, etc. that are used by program participants and staff.

-Advertising and Promotions can include the cost of newspaper listings, billboards, radio spots, and TV commercials.
+Advertising and Promotions can include the cost of social media advertisements, newspaper listings, billboards, radio spots, and TV commercials.

 Office Expenses are those supplies such as paper, pens, paper clips, and so on.
 Often, these are not purchased by the program specifically, but by the agency.
 Your program's office expenses may be calculated as a certain percentage of your agency's office expenses, as long as the organizational and program budget line up.
 Don't forget to include utilities!

-Information Technology can include software subscriptions, technology purchases, and
+Information Technology can include software subscriptions and technology purchases.

 Administration/Overhead are expenses for your overall operations and management - for example, costs of Board of Director meetings and centralized services such as office management and human resources.